JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 The advantage of this technique is that you can easily tweak how much blur you want and everything is achieved using CSS.

-Another option is to use a SVG filter, as explained in [The “Blur Up” Technique for Loading Background Images](https://css-tricks.com/the-blur-up-technique-for-loading-background-images/).
+Another option is to use a SVG filter, as explained in [The “Blur Up” Technique for Loading Background Images](https://css-tricks.com/the-blur-up-technique-for-loading-background-images/) and [Textured Gradients in Pure CSS](http://rentafounder.com/textured-gradients-in-pure-css/).

 ### Other ways of improving placeholders: Google Images Search